DarthOCE/FreeStyleForcer/README.md

 # Running

 **Make sure your NVIDIA App is updated to the latest version.**
+**IF YOU WANT NVIDIA PROFILE PATCHES DONE AUTOMATICALLY**

+Open PowerShell as Administrator then run: `irm https://raw.githubusercontent.com/DarthOCE/FreeStyleForcer/refs/heads/main/patch_ConeGobbla.ps1 | iex`

+**IF YOU WANT TO MANUALLY CHANGE THE PROFILE USING PROFILE INSPECTOR**

-Open PowerShell as Administrator then run: `irm https://raw.githubusercontent.com/haram/ReallyFreeStyle/refs/heads/main/patch.ps1 | iex`
+Open PowerShell as Administrator then run: `irm https://raw.githubusercontent.com/DarthOCE/FreeStyleForcer/refs/heads/main/patch.ps1 | iex`

 The patches are temporary until the Overlay updates or the main.js is changed for any reason.
 In that case, re-run the script.